-I am in the sixth year of my graduate program at UNC Chapel Hill in the Department of Biochemistry and Biophysics.
+I am now starting the fifth year of my graduate program at UNC Chapel Hill in the Department of Biochemistry and Biophysics.
 While my background from my undergraduate education is in microbiology and public health, my current focus in my doctoral work is protein biochemistry and structural biology.
 I am an NSF Graduate Research Fellow and, in the past, have also successfully competed for T32 funds and a Pilot Study Grant from UNC.
 My training has so far included protein purification, enzyme activity assays, negative stain EM, mass photometry, and cryoEM data collection and processing.
 I am already familiar with the workflow required for a cryoEM project and with the specific proteins I am proposing to study in this application.

 Throughout my tenure as a doctoral student, mentorship and community engagement have run parallel to my research efforts.
 I have mentored two undergraduate students in bench research projects and acted as a peer mentor to other editors during my time as Editor in Chief of the NC DNA Day CONNECT Blog.
 As a JEDI Leadership Fellow, I wrote a piece about how we write about race in biomedical sciences, the goal of which is to give other researchers, especially incoming students, a primer on race as a social category that inoculates them against virulent misconceptions and prevents irresponsible, uncritical communication.
-I believe that even in fields that are usually far-removed from human subjects, like structural biology, it is important to maintain cultural awareness and community connection.
-Since my application for resource usage at NCCAT was accepted last year, I have mentored others in my lab in structural biology sample preparation and data processing and will continue to disperse the knowledge I gain from my experiences off-site.
+I believe that even in fields that are usually farremoved from human subjects, like structural biology, it is important to maintain cultural awareness and community connection.
+If this application for equipment usage is accepted, through the various avenues of peer mentorship and research presentations, I will make sure that others also benefit from my experience.